When NeoMutt starts up it looks for two configuration files – one “ system” file and one “ user” file.

 spam

-patterns – is sorted at lowest priority.
+rules – is sorted at lowest priority.
 Numbers are sorted next, beginning with 0 and ranging upward.
 Finally, non-numeric strings are sorted, with

 “a” taking lower priority than